Backup Software / Support / How to Backup / Choosing Storage Media for Data Backup

 While storage media are commonly chosen of the same size or of larger capacity than it is needed for backups, it’s not a strict rule.
 For instance, buying a 250GB hard drive to store backup of your music library is very much a waste of money, since several DVD discs can be as effective and cost much less.
 And vice versa, storing a complete disk image backup on dozens of removable media is also not a good idea, as restoration of backup will take a lot of time and efforts.
 In practice, in each concrete case it is advised to find a balance between media’s capacity and other factors (see below).

 Different storage media provide different levels of safety.
 One of the most important things to be taken into account here is the source of damage that you want to save your data from.
-For protection from local disasters, such as fires, floods, theft, etc. it’s a good practice to copy backup to an offsite location (e.g. back up to FTP).
+For protection from local disasters, such as fires, floods, theft, etc. it’s a good practice to copy backup to offsite location (e.g. back up to FTP).
 Optical discs are very effective to store backups of files that you access rarely (especially powerful when you back up to Blu-ray or DVD).
-For the data that needs to be instantly restored in case of some error or user mistake, it’s wise to back it up to external HDD, or even keep a local backup copy of data.
+For the data that needs to be instantly restored in case of some error or user mistake, it’s wise to backup to an external hard drive, or even keep a local backup copy of data.

 Depending on your security policies, you may want to back up your data to a place where it can be accessed by the least amount of people.
 Encrypting your backups and avoiding local backup storage, e.g. transferring them to a secure password-protected server can work very well.
 At the same time, it is always better to keep most valuable data in a state where it can be quickly recovered, to minimize potential losses.
 This makes remote servers less attractive, as you have to rely on their availability, data transfer speed and other parameters.